 - Provide information about professional qualifications of staff

 - Develop and distribute a campus parent and family engagement policy and evaluate annually

-For more information, contact Jennifer Miller, Director of Federal & State Programs, at (817) 547-5871 or email Jennifer Miller, Director of Federal & State Programs.
+For more information, contact Dr. Missy Glenn, Director of Federal Programs, at (817) 547-5700 or email Missy Glenn, Director of Federal Programs.